 The start and end time of your table reservation varies depending on the beer tent you book.
-Afternoon reservations generally apply from around 11:30 AM until 4 PM, while evening reservations usually last from 4:30 PM until 10:30 PM.
+Afternoon reservations apply from around 11:30 AM until 4 PM, while evening reservations last from 4:30 PM until 10:30 PM.
 Please check the exact times in your detailed reservation documentation.
 Please adhere to the reservation periods booked – otherwise the tent proprietors reserve the right to give your reserved places to somebody else.

 How many people can sit at a reserved table in the beer tent?

-Generally, a table reservation includes seating for ten people.
+A table reservation includes seating for ten people.
 However, some tents also offer tables for eight or 20 people.
 The exact number of seats is always stated in the detailed offer descriptions in our online shop.
 If you make reservations for 20 or more people, all the tables will be located next to one another.
 By the way, we also offer reservation options for two, four, six or eight people.
 These offers are located in the “small group” section in our online shop.